-35 Supportive Measures may include, but are not limited to, referral to counseling and health services, referral to the Employee Assistance Program, education to the community, permanent alteration of housing assignments, permanent alteration of work arrangements, as limited by law, provision of campus safety escorts, climate surveys, policy modification, provision of transportation accommodations, implementation of long-term contact limitations between the parties, and implementation of adjustments to academic deadlines, course schedules.
+&lt;sup>36 Supportive Measures may include, but are not limited to, referral to counseling and health services, referral to the Employee Assistance Program, education to the community, permanent alteration of housing assignments, permanent alteration of work arrangements, as limited by law, provision of campus safety escorts, climate surveys, policy modification, provision of transportation accommodations, implementation of long-term contact limitations

-b) The Title IX Coordinator assesses whether the complaint is suitable for Informal Resolution, which informal mechanism may serve the situation best or is available, and may seek to determine if the Respondent is also willing to engage in Informal Resolution.

-c) Statements made during the Informal Resolution process are not evidence; they are made for settlement purposes, not for the truth of the matter asserted.
-Therefore, if Informal Resolution fails, and the matter moves to Formal Resolution, such statements may not be raised and questions relating to these statements are not allowed.

-d) If Formal Resolution is preferred, the Title IX Coordinator initiates the investigation process and determines whether the scope of the investigation will address:

-- (1) Incident, and/or

-- (2) A potential pattern of misconduct and/or

-- (3) A culture/climate issue.
+- b) The Title IX Coordinator assesses whether the complaint is suitable for Informal Resolution, which informal mechanism may serve the situation best or is available, and may seek to determine if the Respondent is also willing to engage in Informal Resolution. - c) Statements made during the Informal Resolution process are not evidence; they are made for settlement purposes, not for the truth of the matter asserted.
+Therefore, if Informal Resolution fails, and the matter moves to Formal Administrative Resolution, such statements may not be raised and questions relating to these statements are not allowed. - d) If Formal Administrative Resolution is preferred, the Title IX Coordinator initiates the investigation process and determines whether the scope of the investigation will address: - (1) Incident, and/or - (2) A potential pattern of misconduct and/or - (3) A culture/climate issue.